Tax Cuts and Jobs Act (2017), SECURE Act (2019), Taxpayer Certainty and Disaster Relief Act (2019)

-Your tax return will look different.
-The 1040 is now a two-sided half sheet of paper (“postcard”) with basic personal information on the front and income and tax totals on the back.
+Your 2018 and 2019 tax returns will look different from other years.
+The 2018 1040 is a two-sided half sheet of paper (“postcard”) with basic personal information on the front and income and tax totals on the back.
 Then there are six schedules that break down the various details that used to all be on the 1040.
-The schedules are as follows:
+For 2019, the format is more similar to 2017 and previous years.
+The two-sided 1040 is no longer postcard-sized, and there are now only three accompanying schedules, as follows:

 - Sch.
 1: Additional Income and Adjustments to Income

 - Sch.
-2: Tax (Alternative Minimum Tax, Premium Tax Credit repayment)
+2: Additional Taxes (including Alternative Minimum Tax, excess Advance Premium Tax Credit repayment, Self-Employment Tax, additional tax on IRAs)

 - Sch.
-3: Nonrefundable credits (Foreign tax, child care, education, and energy credits)
+3: Additional Credits and Payments (Foreign tax, child care, education, and energy credits; estimated payments, Premium Tax Credit, extension payments)

 The new tax bracket rates range from 10% to 37%.
 There is a nice table of the income levels at which these apply here.